-Turnaround Time: Turnaround time for full-service printing (uPrint, Ultimaker 3, Form2, Raise 3d) is one week.
+Turnaround Time: Turnaround time for full-service printing (uPrint, Ultimaker 3, Form2, Raise 3d) is 5 business days.
 Self-service MakerBots are available on a first-come, first-serve basis and must be prepaid prior to printing.

 Payment: All jobs must be paid for with your FIT ID card before the job is released.
 Alumni jobs payment due at time of drop off.
 Students with unpaid jobs left at PrintFX for 3 weeks or longer will have a hold placed on their account.

 Fixing Files: All 3d file formats are prone to errors in geometry.
 The most common errors are inverted faces due to reversed normals, and holes in the mesh due to bad/open edges.
 Files with these errors will not print correctly and must be fixed by the client before a job can be submitted to our 3d printer.

 Netfabb is a free STL viewer which can open your 3d files and diagnose inverted normals/faces and bad edges.
 Click here to see the Netfabb video tutorial.
 Netfabb is available for customers in PrintFX or download Netfabb here.